£/$/€100 off your first WeRoad with code WEROADER100

 Barcelona – Culture, Market Vibes & Beach Feels

-How about a typical breakfast: churros for dipping in chocolate, just like the locals do.
-Then, we’ll kick off with a stroll through the Barri Gòtic and El Born, where winding alleys, cute boutiques, and stunning architecture await.
-Depending on what sparks your interest, we’ll check out a lively market, the famous Rambla, or an inspiring gallery.
+We’ll start the day with a classic local breakfast: churros dipped in hot chocolate – just as the locals do.
+Afterwards, we’ll set off on a stroll through the Barri Gòtic and El Born, where winding lanes, independent boutiques, and striking architecture await.
+Depending on what catches your interest, we may explore a lively market, walk along the famous Rambla, or visit an inspiring gallery.

-For lunch, we’ll refuel in the heart of El Born before spending a relaxed afternoon soaking up the vibes at Barceloneta beach – sun, sea, and a fresh ocean breeze included.
-We’ll catch the sunset right on the beach; the perfect moment to take a breath and just enjoy.
+For lunch, we’ll recharge in the heart of El Born, before spending a relaxed afternoon soaking up the atmosphere at Barceloneta beach – sun, sea, and a refreshing sea breeze included.
+We’ll stay for sunset on the beach: the perfect moment to pause and take it all in.

-In the evening, the choice is yours: a communal dinner in Barceloneta, a fun paella cooking class, or heading back to the city center.
-Afterwards, an evening stroll will cap off the day – experiencing Barcelona by night!
+In the evening, the choice is yours: enjoy a group dinner in Barceloneta, join a fun paella cooking class, or head back towards the city centre.
+Afterwards, a gentle evening stroll rounds off the day – the ideal way to experience Barcelona by night.

 Day 7